a-creative/AiMyCareer/README.md

 # Why this?

 I have experienced job searching as sometimes a pain to get through.
 I have also met many other people that felt the same way.
 Wouldn't it be nice to always sit back with satisfaction, after having posted a resume and an application to a potential employer?
-So I asked myself: Can I make this easier?
-Then I wrote down all the different things I did manually to get from A to B. I concluded that, with my skills as a programmer and as job seeker, I can.
+So I asked myself: Could I make this easier?
+Then I wrote down all the different things I did manually to get from A to B. I concluded that, with my skills as a programmer and as job seeker, I could.

 Another motivation is the COVID-19 that now in 2020 is targeting the world.
 The world is standing still.
 The job opportunities are few.
 I didn't want to stand still.
 So I also made this a study project.
 I need to challenge myself in areas that are needed at the job market now and in the future.
 Finally I need to show it to the world, so the world knows for sure that I am becoming a stronger developer every day while many others are standing still.
 Therefore this Github repository where you can see all my new skills in play.
 [<div style="text-align: right">⇧ Back</div>](#job-finder)